Peda Venkata Raya

-Venkata III (born Pedda Venkata Raya) was the grandson of Aliya Rama Raya.
-Venkata III belonged to a Telugu family and became the King of the Vijayanagara Empire from 1632–1642.
+Venkata III (born Pedda Venkata Raya; reigned 1632 – 10 October 1642) was the grandson of Aliya Rama Raya.
+Venkata III belonged to a Telugu family. and became the King of the Vijayanagara Empire from 1632 to 1642.
+His son-in-law Pedda Koneti Nayak was ruler of Penukonda.
 His brothers-in-law were Damarla Venkatappa Nayaka and Damarla Ayyappa Nayaka, both sons of Damarla Chennapa Nayakadu.

 Seizure by Timma Raja

-His paternal uncle, Timma Raja, another brother of Sriranga II, considering himself to have a better claim, seized the government at Vellore Fort, compelling Venkata III to remain in his native Anekonda.
+His paternal uncle, Timma Raja, another brother of Sriranga II, considering himself to have a better claim, seized the government at Vellore Fort, compelling Venkata III to remain in his native Penukonda.
 The Nayaks of Gingee, Tanjore and Madurai declared support for Venkata III, while Timma Raja got support from no-one and was looked upon as a usurper.

 Timma Raja nevertheless made a lot of trouble and civil strife continued until his death in 1635.
 Initially he was winning, until the King Pedda Venkata (Venkata III)'s nephew, Sriranga III took to the field and defeated Timma Raja with help from the Dutch in Pulicat, compelling him to accept Venkata III's claim.
 Timma Raja was allowed some territories under his control, but stirred up trouble for a second time, only to be slain by the Nayak of Gingee in 1635.

 Peace was finally restored and Pedda Venkata Raya or Venkata III returned to Vellore to take charge.